-Panama City is a major hub airport, and if you read my guide on finding cheap flights, you know that is supposed to be a good thing.
+Panama City’s airport is a major hub.
+If you read my guide on finding cheap flights, you know that is supposed to be a good thing.
 Tocumen International Airport (PTY), which is Panama City’s main airport, is actually called the Hub of the Americas because of the enormous volume of flights that it runs.

 Yet, there are rarely cheap flights to and from the United States.

 The part that we found to be funny is that flying through Panama City is often significantly cheaper than flying to Panama City.

 For example, we saw plenty of flights from the United States to South American countries for around $350 round trip, while the cheapest flight on our dates to Panama City was closer to $500 round trip.
 The even funnier part is that the expensive flight going to Panama City is the same first leg as the flight to South America.